christiancadieux/kubequery-postgres/README.md

 ## Features

-Kubequery is normally installed on specific clusters and used to make 'live' queries against the local kubernetes resources of that cluster using SQL.
+Kubequery is usually installed on specific clusters and used to make 'live' queries against the local kubernetes resources of that cluster using SQL.
-This is a different approach where this software and kubequery is installed on only one cluster(the aggregator) and polls other clusters(the targets) using kubequery remote-access and save the data in a Postgres database.
+This is a different approach where this software and kubequery is installed on only one cluster(the aggregator) and polls other clusters(the targets) using kubequery remote-access.
+The results are saved in a centralized Postgres database.

 Benefits: